saibotsivad/saibotsivad.github.io/article/better-json-api.md

 collection.
 Collection names are always plural, e.g. `/things` and never `/thing`.

-Strictly speaking, the JSON-API spec (and numerous other people all over the internet) do not support a REST route that creates or modifies multiple resource in one HTTP request.
+Strictly speaking, the JSON-API spec (and numerous other people all over the internet) do not support a REST route that creates or modifies multiple resources in one HTTP request.
 I have found that in practice this is not a sustainable approach.
 You can't expose a money-making API that doesn't allow some sort of batching.